RyanCheungJF/api-testing/README.md

 It is automatically configured to run on PORT 8080.

+Alternatively, the API is hosted on Google Cloud, and can be accessed using this [link](https://data-cycle-361207.et.r.appspot.com/).

 ## Testing

 For testing our API, we use the dependencies `mocha`, `chai` and `chai-http`.